Did you like our previous blog about domain hijacking? Let’s see if you know all the HTTP codes now.

 103 Early Hints: The server sends this code to notify the client about potential redirection targets, even before the client finishes its request.
 This code helps optimize loading by reducing round-trip times.

-Class 2XX: Codes for Success
+Class 2XX: codes for success

 200 OK: The request succeeded, and the resultant entity body contains the requested resource.
 It’s the standard response for successful HTTP requests.